Jean-Baptiste Hamelin

 Jean-Baptiste Hamelin (August 9, 1733 - September 23, 1804) was a French Canadian soldier who fought on the U.S. side of the American Revolutionary War, serving in Moses Hazen's 2nd Canadian Regiment of the Continental Army.

-Hamelin participated in the battle of the Congress Own Regiment until 1779 where he was sent in the west to help George Rogers Clark in his campaigns.
+Hamelin participated in the battle of the Congress's Own Regiment until 1779 where he was sent in the west to help George Rogers Clark in his campaigns.
 He was sent by Augustin de La Balme to attack Fort St. Joseph (modern-day Niles, Michigan).
 The attack itself was successful, but his party was chased down and some of his men were caught and killed.